bobbicodes/mecca/README.md

 # TODO

-The spacebar-menu thing is alright, but we can do much better and give dedicated keys to the note-length functions.
+Dedicated keys for the note-length functions.
+We simply ran out of keys with single escape codes.
 The plan is to move this into C with ncurses and add support for mouse, arrow and function keys.
+Represent the song's structure as a grid with notes as squares that can be toggled on and off.

 You might have noticed that the entire concept of tempo has been ignored.
 This perception would be correct.
 It's locked at 60 beats per minute, because that way I only had to calculate note lengths for a fixed tempo.
 While the tempo can be altered to some extent, the output becomes distorted, and the right way to tackle this is of course to create a function that will derive the right note lengths from a given bpm.